Getting Help With Math

 There are a number of resources for Shippensburg University students to get help with their math work.
-Many of these are temporarily modified to accommodate both on-campus and distance learners.
-Check the specific resource for more details on how their services may have been modified during the 2020-21 academic year.
+Some of these may still be modified to accommodate both on-campus and distance learners in the wake of COVID-19.
+Check the specific resource for more details on how their services may have been modified during the 2021-22 academic year.

 FAQs About Getting Help With Math

 - I am having trouble in my math class.
 What should I do?

 - First check the basics:

 - Reading the text before class?

 - Going to class?

 - Spending 2 or 3 hours studying math between class sessions?

 - Reading and thinking through instructor's comments on your graded assignments?